tonusp/NaNo2016/A_Book_of_Changes.md

 "NO!!"

 But still he looked, unable to tear his eyes away from Joseph's.
 Still he saw not Joseph's heart, but his own.
-That child again, whose parents divorced bitterly, whose mother was killed in a horrifying accident that he witnessed, whose father stricken with remorse and guilt refused to take him in because the new wife hated this child who reminded her daily of her predecessor.
+That child again, whose parents divorced bitterly, whose mother was killed in a horrifying accident of which he was a witness, whose father, stricken with remorse and guilt, refused to take him in because the new wife hated this child who reminded her daily of her predecessor.
 So he lived first with one pair of grandparents, then when they died, with the other.
 They all died.
 Everyone the Child ever loved, died.
 He would never be happy, so long as Death was in the world.

 As he grew, he killed the pain of his many losses by surrounding himself with the good things of life: money, success, beautiful women who would love him because of the money he possessed.
 All of it gave him Power; and power gave him the means to acquire more money, success, women, people who flattered and praised him and fell over themselves to do his bidding.
 Even politicians and leaders of business and industry could be influenced to frame national policies in ways that benefited his interests and enterprises, made him wealthier, more powerful.
 He acquired a media empire, with which he controlled the minds and opinions of millions of 'consumers' all over the world.
 They thought, believed, desired what he told them to.